adnguyen/Notebooks_and_Protocols/2018_notebook.md

 **Ultimate inference--** There is  common and divergent genetic basis of thermal traits This leads to the next question...

 2. What are the relative contributions of molecular level tactics that organisms can use to respond to temperature stress?
-	* **Hypothesis:** Thermally labile proteins are either not expressed and become broken down rapidly under an acclimation response.
+	* **Hypothesis:** Thermally labile proteins are either not expressed(or expression becomes altered) and become broken down rapidly under an acclimation response.

 		* **Approach:** Measure the thermal stability of using multiplex proteomics under short and long term heat stress and determine the shift in relative abundance of proteins.
 The mass spec will give the melting curves of every protein that can be detected.
 		* **Expected outcomes:**
 			* proteins with lower Tm (melting point) have lower expression in long term vs short term responses.

 ![](https://user-images.githubusercontent.com/4654474/37298503-d116f922-25f6-11e8-9896-fee40236c65a.JPG)